MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/plan-your-deployment/topology-basics/topology-basics.md

 Puesto que SQL Server Express se encuentra en el servidor Standard Edition y no se puede mover, esto es bastante sencillo.
 Además, si implementas un servidor de chat persistente en un servidor Standard Edition, también puedes Collocate el chat persistente y la base de datos de cumplimiento de chat persistente en el servidor Standard Edition, pero no es necesario.

     > [!NOTE]
     > Persistent chat is available in Skype for Business Server 2015 but is no longer supported in Skype for Business Server 2019.
 The same functionality is available in Teams.
-For more information, see [Journey from Skype for Business to Microsoft Teams](/microsoftteams/journey-skypeforbusiness-teams).
+For more information, see [Getting started with your Microsoft Teams upgrade](/microsoftteams/upgrade-start-here).
 If you need to use Persistent chat, your choices are to either migrate users requiring this functionality to Teams, or to continue using Skype for Business Server 2015.

 Estas no se pueden incluir en el servidor Standard Edition, pero pueden ir en un único servidor de base de datos propio: